Attacks on Iran and my letter to Winston Peters

 Dear Mr Peters,

-I am writing to express grave concern at your Government’s response yesterday to the recent strikes on Iran, and to challenge the selective application of international law reflected in your statement.
-By condemning Iran’s retaliation while failing to condemn the initiating attacks by the USA and Israel, New Zealand risks abandoning the principled independence that has long defined its foreign policy, aligning instead with USA and Israeli strategic objectives.
+I am writing to express grave concern regarding your Government’s 1 March 2026 joint statement, issued with Prime Minister Christopher Luxon, on the recent strikes on Iran.
+The statement reflects a selective application of international law.
+By condemning Iran’s retaliation while failing to address the initiating attacks by the United States and Israel, New Zealand risks departing from the principled independence that has long defined its foreign policy and aligning instead with U.S. and Israeli strategic positions.

-When the USA and Israel attack a sovereign nation during ongoing diplomatic negotiations, New Zealand’s failure to condemn those actions — while presenting them as supported by the “international community” — is misleading.
-The term, in this context, primarily reflects Western alliance positions rather than the consensus of the majority of UN member states.
-This is not simply complex geopolitics; it is a selective invocation of international law and multilateral language in support of strategic alignment
+When sovereign territory is attacked during ongoing diplomatic negotiations, New Zealand’s failure to condemn the initiating actions — while describing them as supported by the “international community” — is misleading.
+In this context, the term primarily reflects the positions of Western alliance partners rather than a broad consensus among UN member states.
+Such selective invocation of international law and multilateral language serves strategic alignment rather than principled, consistent application of international norms.

 Similarly, when the USA conducted military action in Venezuela that resulted in the capture of President Nicolás Maduro, your response was limited to expressing concern and urging adherence to international law, without directly condemning the apparent violation of Venezuelan sovereignty by the USA, which was a clear breach of international law.
 Silence or neutrality in such circumstances further undermines New Zealand’s international credibility.